jawadsrour20/jawadsrour20/README.md

 - 👋 Hi, I’m @jawadsrour20
-- 👀 I’m interested in software engineering, web development, data science, and machine learning.
+- 👀 I’m interested in Web, Mobile (IOS && Android), and Desktop Development
+- I'm experienced with web back-end frameworks including Django, Flask, ExpressJS.
+As for front-end it would be: AngularJS and ReactJS.
+- I enjoy developing Desktop Apps using JavaFX
+- As for Mobile, I develop native IOS and Android Apps using Xcode and Android Studio.
+- I enjoy writing clean code to achieve elegant solutions.
+- I'm currently learning Machine Learning and Data Science
 - 🌱 I’m currently learning computer and communications engineering with a software focus
-- 📫 How to reach me : Linkedin --> Jawad Srour
+- 📫 How to reach me : Linkedin --> https://www.linkedin.com/in/jawad-srour-60166a181/

 <!---
 jawadsrour20/jawadsrour20 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.